takatoshiono/dotfiles/README.md

 $ chsh -s /usr/local/bin/zsh
 ```

-### local settings
+### Local settings

+#### zshrc

-If you have environment specific settings save it in `zshrc.d/local.zsh` which is not version controlled.
+If you have environment specific settings, save it in `zshrc.d/local.zsh` which is not version controlled.

+#### gitconfig

+If you have environment specific settings, save it in `gitconfig.local` which is not version controlled.